SovereignCloudStack/standards/Drafts/scs-0002-v2-standards-docs-org.md

 ## Distributed Documentation

-In line with the OpenStack documentation approach, most SCS modules and components maintain independent documentation.
+In line with the OpenStack documentation approach, most SCS Components and components maintain independent documentation.
 To keep this documentation up-to-date and eliminate manual duplication, we utilize a custom workflow that synchronizes individual documents during the static documentation page's build process.

 ## Methodology and Taxonomy